 This is a very brief generalization, as there are a lot of other factors involved.
 Plus, the salary will differ by country/state, so we will go into more detail below about what you should expect to earn.
 First, let’s take a look at what being a race car mechanic involves.

 A Lot Of Different Jobs In One

 Being a race car mechanic is a highly varied job, and it involves putting a lot of different skills to many uses.
-Your main roles as a race car mechanic are to prepare the car for racing, and to make sure that it is always in working order, carrying out repairs and improvements as and when required.
-However, within these roles there are many sub roles as well.
+Your main roles as a race car mechanic are to prepare the car for racing and to make sure that it is always in working order, carrying out repairs and improvements as and when required.
+However, within these roles there are many other responsibilities as well.

 The mechanics are some of the most important members of the racing team, as they are the ones that not only ensure the car is fit to race, but also actively work to improve it behind the scenes.
 This is essential for winning races in the evolving world of racing, as the driver can only do so much out on the track with a car that is not performing at its best.